TeamCCEP/teamccep.github.io/_pages/LiveChatDataPassing.md

 }, 250);
 ~~~

-If you want to see this custom code in the context of the overall website, I have an example here: https://github.com/avholloway/www.avholloway.com/blob/master/chat/index.html
+If you want to see this custom code in the context of the overall website, I have an example [here](https://github.com/avholloway/www.avholloway.com/blob/master/chat/index.html).

 # Step 2 - WxConnect Flow Variables